edjw/edjw-old-blog/posts/2017-06-15-a-simplistic-post-on-liberalism-and-christianity.md

 ---
 title: A simplistic post on liberalism and Christianity
 date: 2017-06-14T23:00:00.000Z
+socialDescription: A simplistic post on liberalism and Christianity
 ---
-1. I'm a straight, Christian man who is liberal - both politically and theologically.
+1. I'm a straight, Christian man who is liberal - both politically and theologically.[^1]

+[^1]: Here is the footnote.

 1. I disagree with Tim Farron's apparent view that having an abortion or gay sex is a sin